Mortgages for Overseas Property: UK Equity Routes and Currency Rules

 What Else to Consider Before Buying Abroad

 Beyond finance and tax, there are several practical issues that can catch UK buyers off guard.
 Local legal systems vary significantly.
-The process of buying property in France, for example, is different from Spain, which is different again from Turkey or the United States.
+The process of buying property in France is different from Spain, which is different again from Turkey or the United States.
 Title registration, planning restrictions, building warranties and consumer protections all work differently from country to country.

 Insurance requirements also differ.
 Standard UK home insurance will not cover an overseas property, and specialist international property insurance may be needed.